inspec/inspec/docs-chef-io/content/inspec/resources/mysql_conf.md

 ## Properties

-This resource supports any of the settings listed in an my.cnf file as properties for e.g. max_connections
+This resource supports any settings listed in a `my.cnf` file as properties.
+For example, `max_connections`.

     its('max_connections') { should eq '505' }